rapidsai/cugraph-docs/docs/cugraph-docs/source/dev_resources/contributing.md

 4. Fork the cuGraph [repo](#fork) and Code (make sure to add unit tests)!
 5. All RAPIDS projects are released under the Apache-2.0 license, so also make sure all source files that support comments include a copyright and the Apache-2.0 license text.
 6. When done, and code passes local CI, create your pull request (PR)
-   1. Update the CHANGELOG.md with PR number - see [Changelog formatting](https://docs.rapids.ai/resources/changelog/)
-   2. Ensure that the PR has the proper [tags](https://docs.rapids.ai/resources/label-checker/)
-   3. Ensure the code matches out [style guide](https://docs.rapids.ai/resources/style/)
+   1. Ensure the code matches the [style guide](https://docs.rapids.ai/resources/style/)
 7. Verify that cuGraph CI passes all [status checks](https://help.github.com/articles/about-status-checks/).
 Fix if needed
 8. Wait for other developers to review your code and update code as needed
+9. PR will require the proper [tags](https://docs.rapids.ai/resources/label-checker/) be added by someone with repository permission.
-9. Once reviewed and approved, a RAPIDS developer will merge your pull request
+10. Once reviewed and approved, a RAPIDS developer will merge your pull request

 Remember, if you are unsure about anything, don't hesitate to comment on issues and ask for clarifications!